9-Point Spring Cleanse Guide Featuring Healthy Mushrooms

 Spring Cleanse Gomae with Tremella

 As referenced in this guide, eating many green vegetables, including leafy greens, bitter greens, and cruciferous veggies, is ideal for supporting your organs of detoxification during your spring cleanse.
-This recipe is a delicious way to prepare your greens and packs a punch of B vitamins, healthy fats, antioxidants, and the skin-rejuvenating power of tremella extract.
+This mushroom based recipe is a delicious way to prepare your greens and packs a punch of B vitamins, healthy fats, antioxidants, and the skin-rejuvenating power of tremella mushroom extract.

 Spring Cleanse Gomae